-Impact of Coronavirus (COVID-19) Restrictions on the AGM
+Impact of Coronavirus (COVID-19) on the AGM

-- 1. At the time of publication of this Notice, the UK Government has placed certain restrictions on public gatherings.
-In light of these measures, and in the interests of health and safety, the AGM will be run as a closed meeting and Shareholders will not be able to attend in person.
-The Company will make arrangements such that the legal requirements of the Meeting can be satisfied through the attendance of a minimum number of people and the format of the Meeting will be purely functional. - 2.
-The UK Government may change current restrictions or implement further measures relating to the holding of general meetings between publication of this Notice and the AGM.
-Any changes to the AGM (including any change to its location) will be communicated to Shareholders before the Meeting through our website at www.cocacolaep.com/about-us/governance/shareholder-meetings and, where appropriate, by announcement through a regulatory information service.
+1. At the time of the publication of this document, there are no UK Government restrictions related to the COVID-19 pandemic and indoor gatherings.
+Any changes to the AGM (including any change to the location of the AGM) as a result of the Government introducing any new measures in relation to the holding of general meetings or other public gatherings, will be communicated to Shareholders before the Meeting through our website at www.cocacolaep.com/about-us/governance/shareholder-meetings and, where appropriate, by announcement through a regulatory information service.